-2021-2022 WILDLIFE, FISHERIES AND AQUACULTURE MAJOR
+2023-2024 WILDLIFE, FISHERIES AND AQUACULTURE MAJOR Wildlife Veterinary Medicine Concentration (Sample Schedule)

-Wildlife Veterinary Medicine Concentration (Sample Schedule) Total Hours = 124 (effective Fall 2017)
+Total Hours = 124

-This concentration is offered to students who wish to fulfill the academic requirements for entrance into veterinary school but wish to complete a baccalquire program before entering into veterinary school.
-This curriculum satisfies the academic requirements of TWS Wildlife Certification
+This concentration is offered to students who wish to fulfill the academic requirements for entrance into veterinary school but wish to complete a baccalaureate program before entering into veterinary school.
+This curriculum satisfies the academic requirements of TWS Wildlife Certification.